ferd/hairnet/README.md

 > 2^21 invocations with 96-bit IVs, and 2^20 invocations with 128-bit IVs.

 This implementation uses Erlang's `crypto:strong_rand_bytes(16)` to generate 128-bit IVs.

-As such, it would be recommended to rotate the key used to encrypt content once such limits are reached to avoid weakening the security of the private key.
+As such, it would be recommended to rotate the key used to encrypt content once such limits (2^21 calls locally, or 2^32 overall) are reached to avoid weakening the security of the private key.